Party-Bloom-AI/party-bloom-web/replit.md

 ## External Deployment

-The app can be deployed outside of Replit while keeping authentication working.
+The app can be deployed outside of Replit.
 See `DEPLOYMENT.md` for detailed instructions.

 **Key Points:**
-- Authentication uses Replit as an OIDC provider (users log in with Google, GitHub, Apple, X, or email)
+- Authentication uses Clerk (works on any hosting platform)
-- Works on any hosting platform (Railway, Render, Fly.io, etc.)
+- Requires Clerk publishable key and secret key
-- Requires REPL_ID environment variable from original Replit project
+- Works on Railway, Render, Fly.io, Netlify, etc.
 - Cookie settings automatically adjust for production vs development